haquefardeen/awesome-dot/README.md

 - [Multix](https://multix.chainsafe.io/?network=kusama)-A simple interface to manage complex multi sigs
 - [Polkagate](https://polkagate.xyz/)- An easy-to-use extension for the Polkadot ecosystem.
 - [Saturn](https://github.com/invarch/saturn-gateway)- A Multichain Multisig Application for the Polkadot Ecosystem.
+- [Polkasafe](https://polkasafe.xyz/)- A a user friendly Multisig for Polkadot & Kusama ecosystem.